 Jonsson, Gunvor (2019) 'The Need to Travel: Malian Women Shuttle Traders, Autonomy and (Mis)trust in Neoliberal Dakar'.
 Africa: Journal of the International Africa Institute, (89) 4, pp 739-758.

 Jonsson, Gunvor (2012) 'Imagination and Connectedness: Consumption of Global Forms in a Malian Village'.
 Mande Studies, (12), pp 105-120.

 Bakewell, Oliver and Jonsson, Gunvor, (eds.), (2013) The Contribution of African Research to Migration Theory.
 Journal of Intercultural Studies: Taylor & Francis.

 Jonsson, Gunvor (2015) 'Malian Traders in the Senegalese Capital'.
-In: Sigona, N. and Gamlen, A. and Liberatore, G. and Neveu Kringelbach, H., (eds.), Diasporas Reimagined: Spaces, practices and belonging.
+In: Sigona, Nando and Gamlen, Alan John and Liberatore, Giulia and Neveu Kringelbach, Hélène, (eds.), Diasporas Reimagined: Spaces, practices and belonging.
 Oxford: Oxford Diasporas Programme, pp 92-95.